 Personal information is gathered by Development during fundraising activities to support the Anova mission.
 The names, addresses and information about donations will be used only in the process of fundraising.
 The donor’s personal (or financial information) will not be disclosed to any other organization or to individuals without the expressed consent of the donor.
 Limited donor information may be released in donor recognition activities, with the donor’s consent and in communications such as Anova’s Newsletter, eNewsletter and Annual Reports.

-The Anova Privacy Officer will respond to all concerns about collection, use, disclosure, storage and disposal of personal information within thirty days of the request being made, and advise the complainant as to the action that has been made.
+Anova’s Chief Privacy Officer will respond to all concerns about collection, use, disclosure, storage and disposal of personal information within thirty days of the request being made, and advise the complainant as to the action that has been made.